Mohammed Zaal: Career

 Mohammed Bin Zaal is a graduate of the Royal Military College of Science at Cranfield University.
 In 2005, he joined Al Barari as a sales executive following the Zaal clan's green estate business.
 He was later appointed as CEO of the company.

 In early 2015, Mohammed announced a new luxury residential villa project called The Nest which was later shaped into KOA project.
 He is currently the founder and chief executive officer of KOA.

+Awards

+During 2018, Mohammed was named Businessman of the Year by esquire for his work with sustainable designs.